 In a Nutshell

-The data can be interpreted in may ways, but what is certain is that:
+The 2018 data can be interpreted in many ways, but what is certain is that:

 - E-3R visa approvals were up 23.5% indicating that more Australians are staying with their employers.

 - E-3R visa denials were also up by more than 7% indicating that USCIS is tightening up on previously approved E-3 visas.

 - B-1,2 visas application by Australians were down 16%

 - Australians on non-immigrant visas dropped by more than 3.5%